 Hidden Costs and Considerations

 Several hidden costs and considerations may affect the total financial burden of a broken leg.
 These can include the need for medical devices such as crutches or wheelchairs, over-the-counter medication, and costs related to adapting one’s living space to accommodate mobility limitations.
 Furthermore, unforeseen complications can arise, leading to additional medical expenses.
-It is crucial for patients to account for these potential costs when evaluating the overall financial impact of a broken bone.
+It is worth accounting for these potential costs when evaluating the overall financial impact of a broken bone.

 Insurance and Broken Bone Claims